Computational "Renaissance Man": Humble and Curious!

 Dr. Alexander R. May MIET MInstP MIMA

-I am currently working as a Research Fellow on the TEAM-A EPSRC project, seconded to QinetiQ, where I am applying my academic background to commercial and applied problems.
+I am currently working as a Theoretical Physicist with QinetiQ, where I am applying my academic background to commercial and applied problems.
 Topics include modelling and predicting: radiative transfer, imaging theory, hydrodynamics, atmospheric turbulence, surface scatter theory, microwave characterization of materials, and nanophotonics, in an industrial and applied context.

 More generally, my main interests lie in the mathematical modelling of systems, whether that be in the fields of mechanical engineering, electrical engineering, physics, or even linguistics!